timshadel/timshadel.github.io/_posts/2010-12-06-css-aspects-and-screencasting.md

 One piece of the puzzle is to understand the design process more in depth.
 Jon&#8217;s been the major proponent of screencasts for a long time.
 He&#8217;s said in his article [Screencasting of tacit knowledge][2]:

-> One of the things that I&#8217;ve known tacitly, but never articulated, is that screencasting can be an excellent way to transmit tacit knowledge.
+<blockquote class="pullQuote">One of the things that I&#8217;ve known tacitly, but never articulated, is that screencasting can be an excellent way to transmit tacit knowledge.</blockquote>

 But one of the challenges is transmitting the kind of tacit knowledge involved in CSS design work is that it takes place over a long period of time &#8212; *way* to long to merit a screencast.
 I recently stumbled across another form of transmitting that kind of tacit knowledge, though.
 It seems like the time-lapse cousin to the screencast.
 [Dylan Bennett created][3] what he calls a *designline*:

 > To create this designline, I took a screenshot basically every time I saved my HTML file.
 I&#8217;m one of those people who impulsively hits Ctrl-S after every tiny little change, so you end up seeing every little change made to the file as it goes.
 I started out with a blank text file and I go all the way to a completed site design.
 Check it out.
 >
 > ![Time-lapse evolution of a web site design][4]

 While CSS has a declarative format, as Jon mentions above, to me it also has the feel of an aspect-oriented language in that a single declaration may cut across a multitude of unrelated elements.
 One single element may have [multiple CSS classes][5] associated with it.